jayoung/MalikLab_bioinformaticsResources/example_scripts/analyze_public_RNAseq_data/analyze_public_RNAseq_data_NOTES.md

 Learn how to use public RNA-seq data to get estimates of expression levels of certain genes of interest

+xxx I want to update all these scripts to use SH scripts rather than system calls.
+I also need to add module load for some scripts e.g. STAR bedtools

 # Details

 1. identify relevant public RNA-seq datasets, obtain list of SRA identifiers.